kenneth-1203/2amrecords/README.md

 - [ ] Create feedback section where users can rate products and write comments
 - [ ] Trigger an email to user upon completing a purchase
 - [x] Change image load behavior to increase performance
+- [ ] Add a subscribe to newsletter section in homepage